Academic Calendar 2025-2026

 18.4.3.1 - Submitting an Appeal

-Appeals must be submitted to the Chair of the UAPGC within 10 business days of the date that the Finding form was emailed to the student by the Instructor.
+Appeals must be submitted using the Appeal Form to the Chair of the UAPGC within 10 business days of the date that the Finding form was emailed to the student by the Instructor.

-If the decision on remedy or sanction was referred to the AI Lead (see Academic Regulation 18.3.4.4), the appeal cannot be submitted until a remedy or sanction is assigned.
-In such cases, the appeal must be submitted within 10 business days of the date that the notice of the remedy or sanction imposed was emailed to the student by the AI Lead.
+If the decision on the sanction was referred to the AI Lead (see Academic Regulation 18.3.4.3), the appeal cannot be submitted until a sanction is assigned.
+In such cases, the appeal must be submitted within 10 business days of the date that the notice of the sanction imposed was emailed to the student by the AI Lead.

 The student’s appeal submission must include:

-- A completed School of Nursing Regulation Waiver Request and/or Appeal Form (Appendix D), clearly stating whether the student is appealing the finding, the remedy or sanction, or both;
+1. A completed School of Nursing Regulation Waiver Request and/or Appeal Form (Appendix D), clearly stating whether the student is appealing the finding, the sanction, or both;

 The Academic Integrity Administrator in the student’s home faculty will forward to the Chair of the UAPGC: